Credit: @wilddaisy78 on Instagram

 WHERE TO STAY: Bear Mountain Inn is a historic 1915 inn that was recently renovated returning to its original rustic splendor, while another historic hotel, the Thayer Hotel at West Point has been a celebrated part of American history since 1926.
 Enjoy all of the classic amenities and offerings of the Holiday Inn Express & Suites Middletown.

-Baaaask in Baby Animal Days, May 13-14 (Capital-Saratoga)
+Baaaask in Baby Animal Days, April 20-21 (Capital-Saratoga)

-Credit: @indianladderfarms on Instagram
+Credit: @INDIANLADDERFARMS on Instagram

 WHERE TO EAT: The outdoor dining patios are just as enticing as the menus at Olde English Pub, Iron Gate Cafe, Cafe Madison, and El Mariachi, all in downtown Albany.